ignatandrei/RecordVisitors/README.md

 Then browse to /recordVisitors/AllVisitors5Min

+You can see also the classes documentation at https://ignatandrei.github.io/RecordVisitors/RecordVisitors/

 ## Customizable uses

-There are several classes that you can
+There are several classes that you can customize

 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):